ri-heme/thesis_template/README.md

 2. Export the thesis when ready (either by copy-pasting or using pandoc) to overleaf
 2. Export paperpile references from as a bibtex file from the google doc
 3. Add back references, typeset and polish everything in overleaf
+4. Optional: Combine the pdf created with overleaf with the frontpage created elsewhere